-The red variety comes from Germany, It was discovered in 1928 by Hermann Schneider in a vineyard in Heilbronn (Baden-Württemberg) and at the State Teaching and Research Institute in vineyard (Württemberg) selected.
-It is not a separate grape variety, but one Klonmutanten of Pinot Meunier, She has lost the wool hair on the leaves - you could also as "reverse mutation" to Pinot Noir (Origin of Pinot Meunier).
+The red grape variety comes from Germany, It was discovered in 1928 by Hermann Schneider in a vineyard in Heilbronn (Baden-Württemberg) and at the State Teaching and Research Institute in vineyard (Württemberg) selected.
+It is not a separate grape variety, but one Klonmutanten of Pinot Meunier, She has lost the wool hair on the leaves - you could also as a "reverse mutation" to Pinot Noir (Origin of Pinot Meunier).
 The unsustainable vine yields reddish-red wines with soft (velvety) tannins, as well as a variety of aromas of blackberries, cherries, plums and raspberries.
-In Germany she is called clone of the Pinot Noir, therefore the full name is "Blauer Spätburgunder Klon Samtrot".
-It is grown exclusively in the growing area Wuerttemberg cultivated around Heilbronn.
+In Germany she is called clone Pinot Noir, therefore the full name is "Blauer Spätburgunder Klon Samtrot".
+It is exclusively in the growing area Wuerttemberg cultivated around Heilbronn.
 In 2009, the vineyard covered 381 hectares, which are not extra designated, but are included in the Pinot Noir quantities.
-The game belongs to the group of Pinot varieties; look there.
+The type of game belongs to the group of Pinot varieties; look there.